• Why Collect a Deposit

 Deposits:

-• Validate seriousness — reduces ghosting after planning work
+• Validate seriousness and establish clear payment terms — reduces ghosting after planning work

 • Fund inputs — materials, subcontractors, licenses